The Walpole Footlighters are pleased to announce the selections for our 91st season in 2015-2016.

 The February production is Incorruptible, a farce by Michael Hollinger.
 In Priseaux, France, c.
 1250 A.D.: The river flooded again last week.
 The chandler's shop just burned to the ground.
 Nobody's heard of the wheelbarrow yet.
 And Ste.
 Foy, the patron of the local monastery, hasn't worked a miracle in thirteen years.
 In other words, the Dark Ages still look pretty dark.
 All eyes turn to the Pope, whose promised visit will surely encourage other pilgrims to make the trek and restore the abbey to its former glory.
 That is, until a rival church claims to possess the relics of Ste.
 Foy—and "their" bones are working miracles.
 All seems lost until the destitute monks take a lesson from a larcenous one-eyed minstrel, who teaches them an outrageous new way to pay old debts.

 In May, we are proud to present the revised version of You're a Good Man, Charlie Brown.
 It's a fresh approach to the all-time 1967 classic.
 Sally Brown joins Charlie Brown, Linus, Lucy, Schroeder and Snoopy in this version.
-Two new songs, and , have been added to the twelve wonderful numbers of the original version, such as and .
+Two new songs, Beethoven Day and My New Philosophy, have been added to the twelve wonderful numbers of the original version, such as My Blanket and Me, The Kite, The Baseball Game, Little Known Facts, Suppertime and Happiness.

 Subscriptions for the 2015-2016 season will be available for order in May 2015.